 The HCCPS Kids Club Program is a daily after-school child care offering for students K-8, running from 3:00-5 (Mon, Tues, Thur., Fri) and 12:30-5 on Wed.
 The activities children engage in outside of school hours are critical to their overall development.
 This supervised unstructured time is a chance for students to play with students of all ages - furthering our mission for Community within our school.
 Some examples of activities are outside/playground time, drawing, and board games.
-Snacks are given each day - with allergy friendly options.
+Students will need to pack an additional snack for the afternoon to be eaten at Kids Club.
+Snacks will be available to children who receive free and reduced lunch.
 Forms are available in the main office or online in the portal, prepayment is required.
 Please see the sign up forms for more information.
 Questions?
 Contact kidsclub@hilltowncharter.org